jorgemanrubia/solid_assert/README.md

 Assertions are meant to test conditions about the integrity of your code.
 You should use them for testing assumptions like the following:

-- If it reaches here, then this variable has to have this value.
+- If the flow reaches here, then this variable has to have this value.
 - This line of code should never be executed.
 - At this point, this list should contain one entry for all the keys in this hash.